jabberjabberjabber/llm-jukebox/README.md

 Now you can ask the LLM to grab a song for you!

-### Note

-The file will be converted to MP3 after it downloads.

-## File Naming

-Downloaded files use the format: `{video_title}.mp3` and are saved to the configured download directory.

-## Logging

-The server creates detailed logs in `llm_jukebox_mcp_debug.log` including:
-- Search and download operations
-- Performance timing
-- Error details
-- File paths of successful downloads

 ## Legal Considerations

 This tool is intended for personal use with content you have the right to download.
 Users are responsible for complying with: